Robert Redford as Jack Weil, smooth, cynical gambler and U.S. Navy veteran

 Jack Weil’s costumes in Havana perfectly illustrate an eye for costume…this is exactly the outfit I would expect to see a confident gambler wearing for a tropical night of bar-hopping in the late 1950s.

-- Turquoise blue flannel suit, consisting of:
+- Turquoise blue gabardine suit, consisting of:

 - Single-breasted 2-button suit jacket with narrow notch lapels, patch breast pocket, patch hip pockets, 2-button cuffs, and ventless back